Jean Fouquet: The Melun Diptych

 In the course of the CODARTfocus meeting on Fouquet we will address these issues and discuss them in front of the works of art.
 The Gemäldegalerie will be closed to the public on Monday and we are grateful to the museum for offering CODART members the opportunity to visit this remarkable exhibition privately, together with colleagues from the Gemäldegalerie.

-This CODARTfocus will be open for members of CODART and members of the ANKK.
-Registration will open soon.
-At that time we will publish the detailed program.
+This CODARTfocus is open for members of CODART and members of the ANKK.

 If you have any questions about this event, you are welcome to contact the CODART office:

 +31 70 333 9744 (also during the CODARTfocus)

 This event is a collaboration between CODART and the Gemäldegalerie, Staatliche Museen zu Berlin and is supported by the Royal Museum of Fine Arts Antwerp, and the General Representation of the Government of Flanders in Germany.

 CODART is supported by the RKD – Netherlands Institute for Art History, The Hague